demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 Integration to pull assets and other ASM related information.
-This integration was integrated and tested with version 2.0 of Cortex Expander
+This integration was integrated and tested with version 2.0 of Cortex Expander.

 ## Configure Cortex Xpanse on Cortex XSOAR